sobjornstad/clicker-quiz-manager/docs/manual.md

 Sets that you have already introduced (that is, ones that are not new and are not shown anymore in the *new sets* list) are called *review sets*.
 In other words, the new sets that you choose today will become review sets tomorrow.
-CQM keeps track of when reviews sets were last seen and brings them back occasionally.
+CQM keeps track of when review sets were last seen and brings them back occasionally.
 By default it doubles the amount of time between each showing, so if you add a new set on your first quiz, it will be available again as a review set on quizzes 2, 4, 8, 16, and so on.
 (Similarly, the new set(s) you add on the second quiz will come back on quizzes 3, 5, 9, and 17.)

 The *available* display next to the review questions spinner shows how many total questions are in all of the sets which are up for review today.
 As with